BertieSlartibartfast/BertieSlartibartfast/README.md

 - 👋 Hi, I’m @BertieSlartibartfast
-- 👀 I’m interested in Raspberry Pi, Linux, Kubernetes, Ansible & Tea (in any order, but not with Milk ;)
+- 👀 I’m interested in all things Raspberry Pi, Linux, Kubernetes, Ansible & Tea (in any order, but never with Milk ;)
 - 🌱 I’m currently learning ^All of the above^
 - 💞️ I’m looking to collaborate on Open Sourcey
-- 📫 How to reach me
+- 📫 How to reach me Latitude: 37°48.84′ S Longitude: 144°57.7992′ E

 <!---
 BertieSlartibartfast/BertieSlartibartfast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.